 Is Atomic Wallet Safe?

 Like all non-custodial wallets, the great benefit of using Atomic is that your private keys are stored in your local device.
-This means that cryptocurrencies are stored in a decentralized way across millions of devices instead of being centralized and. controlled by a single company.
+This means that cryptocurrencies are stored in a decentralised way across millions of devices instead of being centralised and. controlled by a single company.